thomasgtaylor/how.wtf/content/post/for-loops-in-bash.md

 Using a `for` loop in Bash is simple!

-# for Loop over strings
+# for loop over strings

 ```bash
 for i in "follow" "the" "white" "rabbit"; do